seoksee/merchant-offer/README.md

 </ol>

 ## Exploring RESTful APIs
-1. Import the `Merchant Offer.postman_environment` attached in the email.
+1. Import and use the `Merchant Offer.postman_environment` attached in the email.
-2. Try exploring the CRUD APIs with the attached `merchant-offer.postman_collection`.
+2. Explore the CRUD APIs with the attached `merchant-offer.postman_collection`.